EntityProcess/bbeval/README.md

 ## Timeout handling and retries

-When using VS Code Copilot or other agents that may experience timeouts, the evaluator includes automatic retry functionality:
+When using VS Code or other AI agents that may experience timeouts, the evaluator includes automatic retry functionality:

 - **Timeout detection**: Automatically detects when agents timeout (based on file creation status rather than response parsing)
 - **Automatic retries**: When a timeout occurs, the same test case is retried up to `--max-retries` times (default: 2)